Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Risk management Church events

-From services to concerts to fundraising events, churches are part of the fabric of their local communities.
-Most of the time, such activities represent little or no additional risk.
-However, larger events or unusual fundraising activities can present more significant challenges.
-These will need to be properly managed to ensure people remain safe.
+Churches are part of the fabric of their local communities.
+Most of the time, the activities taking place come with little or no additional risk.
+However, larger events or unusual fundraising activities will need to be appropriately managed so people remain safe.

 Managing health and safety at church events